swaptacular/swpt_accounts/protocol.rst

 When a `PreparedTransfer`_ message is received
 ----------------------------------------------

-When client implementations processes a `PreparedTransfer`_ message, they MUST first try to find a matching CRR_ in the client's database [#crr-match]_, and verify its status:
+When client implementations process a `PreparedTransfer`_ message, they MUST first try to find a matching CRR_ in the client's database [#crr-match]_, and verify its status:

 * If a matching CRR_ does not exist, the newly prepared transfer MUST be immediately dismissed. [#dismiss-transfer]_

+* If a matching CRR_ exists, the way to proceed depend on the status of the record:

+  initiated :
-* If the status is "initiated", the status MUST be set to "prepared", and the values of ``debtor_id``, ``creditor_id``, and ``transfer_id`` in the received message -- recorded.
+     the status is "initiated", the status MUST be set to "prepared", and the values of ``debtor_id``, ``creditor_id``, and ``transfer_id`` in the received message -- recorded.
 The "prepared" CR record MUST be, at some point, finalized (committed or dismissed), and the status set to "finalized".

 * If the status is "prepared", the values of ``debtor_id``, ``creditor_id``, and ``transfer_id`` in the received message MUST be